samroyale/ulmo-editor/README.md

 # Map Editor
 ### A map editor for Ulmo's Adventure written in Java

-You'll need to have Java + Gradle installed (I'm using Java 1.7 + Gradle 1.12)
+You'll need to have Java + Gradle installed (tested with Java 1.7 + Gradle 1.12)

 From the project root:
 ```